SnowflurrySDK/Snowflurry.jl/docs/src/index.md

 - Postprocess: Compute summary statistics and visualize the results of the experiments.

-Now, let's try Snowflake by making a two-qubit circuit which implements a [Bell/EPR state](https://en.wikipedia.org/wiki/Bell_state).
+Now, let's try Snowflake and SnowflakePlots by making a two-qubit circuit which implements a [Bell/EPR state](https://en.wikipedia.org/wiki/Bell_state).
 The quantum circuit for generating a Bell state involves a Hadamard gate on one of the qubits followed by a CNOT gate (see https://en.wikipedia.org/wiki/Quantum_logic_gate for an introduction to quantum logic gates).
 This circuit is shown below:

 ![Bell State generator circuit](https://upload.wikimedia.org/wikipedia/commons/f/fc/The_Hadamard-CNOT_transform_on_the_zero-state.png)